 - SouthWest airlines is a low-cost carrier and charges a $15 boarding fee.
 This will be considered the same as the Delta upgrade to Main Cabin and allowable for reimbursement

 - Upgrades (above Main Cabin) only if the flight is over 9 hours.
-If the ticket is upgraded on flights more than 9 hours to a preferred seat in Main Cabin or lower class, the Travel Exception Request form will not need to be submitted to the UF Travel Office.
-For all other upgrades, travelers must submit the Travel Exception Request Form to the UF Travel Office BEFORE the ticket is purchased for them to be reimbursed
+If the ticket is upgraded on flights more than 9 hours to a preferred seat from Main Cabin or lower class, the Travel Exception Request form will not need to be submitted to the UF Travel Office.
+For all other upgrades, travelers must submit the Travel Exception Request Form to the UF Travel Office BEFORE the ticket is purchased.

 The University will not reimburse travelers for:

 - Upgrades for flights that are less than 9 hours long – in this case travelers will only be reimbursed for the amount up to the main cabin cost.
 Delta One/First Class tickets are not allowable for any airfare purchase.

 - Travelers or originators should contact the UF Travel Office before purchasing any upgrades on Main Cabin tickets, if they are unsure about reimbursement

 - “If the UF Travel Office does not approve the request, either as a denial or because the Travel Exception Request form was not completed, and the air fare is out of policy, the traveler will be reimbursed for economy/main class only”

 Airline fare codes are assigned to airfare classes to determine the type of seat you are purchasing.
 All airline fare codes acceptable with UF funding are in the chart below: